 RUFFLED TUXEDO SHIRT BIB

 You’ve probably never looked at photos from the ʼ70s, and thought, “I really want to dress like that”—but hear us out.
 The modern ruffled bib tuxedo shirt is a shortcut to adding personality to your outfit.
-For the right event (which probably isn’t a super-formal occasion), ruffles show you’re ahead of the curve, you came to have some fun, and you’re working on an entirely different level than everyone else.
+For the right event (which probably isn’t a super-formal occasion), ruffles show you’re playful, you came to have some fun, and you’re working on an entirely different level than everyone else.

 The minimalist choice, no bib tuxedo shirts are sleek, modern, and simple.
 If a bibbed tux shirt feels a little too proper for your style, nobody will miss the bib.
 Besides, there are other ways to add texture to your look.